“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Put together a detailed itinerary.
 Have both paper and electronic copies.
 Copy all your important documents such as passports, credit cards, medical insurance, travel insurance, etc. Make two sets of copies to hide in separate suitcases.
 Leave one with a family or friend back home.
 It is important to have paper copies.
 People often say I have it saved on my phone, but that will do you no good if your phone is lost or stolen.
 See the story in the sidebar about how important leaving copies at home is.

-11. We can not encourage you to get a digital hand scale for all your travels.
+11. A portable luggage scale is a must.
+We can not encourage you to get a digital hand scale for all your travels.
 It weighs your luggage before going to the airport.
 They are dead-on accurate, small, and lightweight.
-It is now permanently in our carry-ons; we never travel without one.
-Especially handy coming home if you bought lots of souvenirs and gifts.
+We now permanently carry one in our carry-ons; we never travel without one.
+It is especially handy coming home if you buy lots of souvenirs and gifts.
 You will find it on our Travel Gear and Accessories page.
 They are inexpensive, around $12, and invaluable.

-12. Remember that you will need space if you plan to bring items home from your travels.
+12. Leaving space for those purchases.
+Remember that you will need space if you plan to bring items home from your travels.
 Ensure you leave the room and are not at the weight limit before leaving.
 Plan for this ahead of time, or take a small duffle to check an extra bag coming home.
 You can often pay for this in advance to save costs.

 Check out Ryan’s Travel Tips on how to make travel smoother